ibrahimmkhalid/ultralytics/docs/en/integrations/mlflow.md

 ## Conclusion

-MLflow logging integration with Ultralytics YOLO offers a streamlined way to keep track of your machine learning experiments.
+MLflow logging integration with SFDT_Ibrahim YOLO offers a streamlined way to keep track of your machine learning experiments.
 It empowers you to monitor performance metrics and manage artifacts effectively, thus aiding in robust model development and deployment.
 For further details please visit the MLflow [official documentation](https://mlflow.org/docs/latest/index.html).

 ## FAQ

-### How do I set up MLflow logging with Ultralytics YOLO?
+### How do I set up MLflow logging with SFDT_Ibrahim YOLO?

-To set up MLflow logging with Ultralytics YOLO, you first need to ensure MLflow is installed.
+To set up MLflow logging with SFDT_Ibrahim YOLO, you first need to ensure MLflow is installed.
 You can install it using pip:

 ```bash
 pip install mlflow
 ```

-Next, enable MLflow logging in Ultralytics settings.
+Next, enable MLflow logging in SFDT_Ibrahim settings.
 This can be controlled using the `mlflow` key.
-For more information, see the [settings guide](../quickstart.md#ultralytics-settings).
+For more information, see the [settings guide](../quickstart.md#sfdt_ibrahim-settings).

-!!! example "Update Ultralytics MLflow Settings"
+!!! example "Update SFDT_Ibrahim MLflow Settings"

     === "Python"

         ```python
-        from ultralytics import settings
+        from sfdt_ibrahim import settings

         # Update a setting
         settings.update({"mlflow": True})